goldcd/PPP/README.md

 ## Example

 Example of how PPP generates an overview of the show content from the transcription and scores them.
-If it scores too highly, it gets flagged and stripped on cleaned feed.
+If it scores too highly, it gets flagged and excised from podcast presented on cleaned feed.

 ```
 --- GENERATED TOPIC MAP & WEIGHTING ---